vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 ### Creating an endpoint

-`endpoint` in VK Cloud MLflow Deploy terminology is a virtual machine deployment server.
+`endpoint` in VK Cloud MLflow Deploy terminology is a virtual machine configured as a deployment server.

 ```python
 deploy_server_name = "deploy_server_one"